 Meeting Participation: 1–3 meetings/month

-Position Overview: Developing Authors write textbook content aligned to WTCS curriculum, ensuring instructional integrity and accessibility.
+Position Overview: Authors write textbook content aligned to WTCS curriculum, ensuring instructional integrity and accessibility.
 They work collaboratively with Editors and Designers to build engaging and accurate learning materials.

 Key Responsibilities: Author content for assigned competencies or chapters.
 Align content with WTCS curriculum and templates.
 Collaborate on learning activities and assessments.
 Revise drafts based on feedback.